ahmadhusain/text-summarization/quiz.md

 5. Compare to the encoder-decoder model shown in question number 4 (which does not use an attention mechanism), we expect the attention model to have the greatest advantage when:
    - [ ] The input sequence length, is large.
    - [ ] The input sequence length, is small.

+6. When working with text data, the first thing we must do come up with a strategy to convert string to number or to vectorize the text before feeding it to the model. word embedding is one of the way to do vectorizing text data.
+Suppose you develop a pre-trained model word embedding which has been trained on huge of corpus of text.
+Why pre-trained word embedding useful for sequence to sequence model?
+   - [ ] effect of language similarity
+   - [ ] effect of training data size
+   - [ ] effect of learning process